kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/exercises/EXERCISES.md

 ```
 <root-directory>/
+  .gitignore       # should ignore dist, node_modules and other generated files
   dist/            # The output from the build process - generated by vite (add to .gitignore)
   node_modules/    # The local copy of dependencies - generated by npm (add to .gitignore)
-  src/main.jsx     # The starting point for React
+  src/             # The client application
   package.json     # Contains scripts to run and dependencies
   index.html       # The starting point for the client code
-  vite.config.js   # Configuration for Vite, contains React plugin and proxy settings
+  vite.config.ts   # Configuration for Vite, contains React plugin and proxy settings
   server/
     node_modules/    # The local copy of dependencies - generated by npm (add to .gitignore)
     package.json     # Contains scripts to run and dependencies
-    server.js        # The starting point for the server
+    server.ts        # The starting point for the server
   node_modules/    # The local copy of dependencies - generated by npm (add to .gitignore)
-  package.json       # Scripts to run both client and server in combination
 ```

 ### Make your application ready for Heroku